 Lifestyle creep is like a cancer.
 The longer it goes untreated, the worse it gets.

 What Is Lifestyle Creep or Lifestyle Inflation?

 Lifestyle inflation, also known as lifestyle creep, is the steady increase of expenses as your income rises.
 Little by little, your spending increases incrementally while you barely take notice.

-You didn’t even consider that your car insurance will go up, the higher grade gasoline that the new car requires will cost more, and the maintenance will also be more expensive.
+You didn’t even consider that your car insurance will go up, the higher octane gasoline will cost more, and the maintenance will also be more expensive.